Skip to main content

 Hamheung

-North Korea's second-largest city known for spicier naengmyeon made with potato starch noodles.
-Unique hoe naengmyeon features raw marinated fish including skate.
+The country's second-largest city, known for a spicier naengmyeon built on potato-starch noodles.
+Its hoe naengmyeon goes further, topped with raw marinated fish including skate.

 Signature Dishes: